-ASL does not discriminate in admissions decisions on the basis of age, citizenship, color, disability, national origin, political affiliation, race, religion, gender, sexual orientation, or veteran status.
+ASL does not discriminate in admissions decisions on the basis of age, race, color, gender, gender indentification, sexual orientation, disability, religion, political affiliation, veteran status, or national and ethnic origin.
 ASL is committed to providing full opportunities for the study of law and entry into the legal profession by qualified members of groups that have been victims of discrimination in various forms.
 To this end, the potential of applicants from these groups is of special concern in the individualized admissions process.
 ASL encourages qualified women and minorities, people with disabilities, and people who have overcome significant disadvantages to apply for admission.
 Applicants are free to disclose in the application or their personal statements information concerning their gender, race, disability, or past disadvantages if they wish the Admissions Committee to consider that information as a factor.